ihsuanlee7/Exploring-Crime-in-Los-Angeles/README.md

 After importing the files, the pipeline first runs the Spark script and then runs the DuckDB script.
 This outputs csv files that are used to populate the Tableau dashboard.

-To run the pipeline, we go to an EC2 instance, enter a virtual machine, and clone this repository.
+## Pipeline automation
+1. Enter an EC2 instance.
+2. Enter a virtual machine:
+   `cd ~/team14
+   source venv/bin/activate`
+4. nd clone this repository.
 We can then do `bash bash\pipeline.sh`.